Audrey Truschke: Translation controversy

 In one of her tweets in 2018, Truschke, referring to an episode in the Ramayana, said that Sita had admonished Rama as a "misogynist pig"; she cited a critical translation of the Valmiki Ramayana by Robert P. Goldman in support.
-Goldman however denied that he ever used such language and deemed her choice of words to be "highly inappropriate".
+Goldman however denied that he ever used such language and deemed her choice of words to be "highly inappropriate" and "extremely disturbing", accusing her of "superimposing her own feelings on the poetry of the Adikavi", while further attaching a copy of his published translation as proof.
 Truschke responded by stating that such disagreements are routine aspects of scholarly discourse and she had only offered a "loose translation" using contemporary language.
 According to Truschke, Goldman himself had used words like "pimp" in describing Sita's criticism of Rama and further, she was not endorsing Sita's criticism.

 Srinivas Reddy, a professor of religious studies at Brown University, found Truschke's choice of words to lie in the extreme and missing contextual nuances; however, he supported her right to critically interpret epic characters and found subsequent attacks on her by the Hindu right to be misogynistic in essence, and deplorable.
 Highlighting how the Ramayana was not a dead text but a way of life in India, he urged Truschke to adopt a less polarizing voice in her analyses and respect the text, if not revere.
+Bibek Debroy, prolific translator of Hindu scripture, derided her translation as an error on par with hypothetically replacing an instance the word "know" in the Bible with the f-word.
+Sanskrit scholars Nityanand Misra and Shankar Rajaraman wrote a "clinical demolition" of her claims and invited her to a Sanskrit debate over her claims.
 Writer Purushottam Agrawal found the tweet to be inflammatory, disrespectful and poor; it reduced the layered and complex character of Rama to a "caricature in a contemporary American comic strip," noting that "'Prakrita' [is] a common word, which essentially means 'ordinary' or 'uncivilised', or 'raw' as opposed to refined."
 Cultural critic Pushpesh Pant found the translation to be poor, as well.

 Targeting by the Hindu right

 Truschke has been a prominent critic of Hindutva and its exclusionary ideology.
 Due to her historical works and her choice of language, she has become a target of the Hindu right and has been a frequent recipient of hate mail.
 In 2021, Truschke, along with a group of other scholars, formed a collective to combat increasing harassment of South Asian scholars by people affiliated with Hindutva.
-They launched the "Hindutva Harassment Field Manual," offering "resources" against "Hindu Rights assault."
+They launched the "Hindutva Harassment Field Manual," offering resources against the Hindu right's assault.

-Truschke reports that she is frequently the target of antisemitic attacks, although she is "not Jewish"; her family name is of Polish origin.
+Truschke reports that she is frequently the target of antisemitic attacks, although she is "not Jewish".

 Aurangzeb

-After publishing her monograph on Aurangzeb, Truschke was accused of whitewashing his alleged genocidal atrocities on Hindus and trolled by the Hindu right.
+After publishing her monograph on Aurangzeb, Truschke was accused of allegedly whitewashing the figure and was trolled by the Hindu right.
 Wendy Doniger noted these to be ad-hominem attacks infused with Islamophobia and misogyny.